jsafrane/openlmi-doc/doc/openlmi-tools/scripts/usage.rst

 Documentation
 ~~~~~~~~~~~~~
+.. ifconfig:: with_commands

+    Check out documentation of currently implemented commands.

+.. ifconfig:: not with_commands

     All the commands' documentation is available online:

 .. include:: commands.txt